The windshield may have been installed improperly from the factory. This creates a higher risk for occupant injury in a crash.

 The power steering pump pulley may fail, causing the drive belt to come off.
 This would result in harder than normal steering and possible engine overheating and/or stalling.

-The brake light switch may be knocked out of adjustment if an upward/rearward force contacts the brake pedal.
+The brake lights may stay on if an upward/rearward force contacts the brake pedal.
 If this happens, the lights would remain on whether or not the brake pedal is applied, and will remain illuminated even when the key is switched off.
 This condition could drain the battery if left, and increase the risk of a rear end crash since drivers will not know when the brakes are applied.
-This condition would also disable the automatic transmission torque converter clutch, cruise control, and the traction control system.
-Dealers will replace the brake light switch.
-The recall began March 16, 2005.
-The Suzuki recall number is KF.

-A problem with the adaptive fuel control logic may allow air/fuel ratios that are lean enough to cause the engine to stall during deceleration.
+A problem with the adaptive fuel control may cause the engine to stall during deceleration.
 If the engine stalls without warning, a crash could result.
-Dealers will reprogram the Electronic Control Module (ECM) on affected vehicles.
-The recall began September 14, 2004.
-The Suzuki recall number is KE.

 The ignition fuse may blow due to a damaged wire harness, causing the engine to stall and not restart.